alphagov/publishing-api/doc/api.md

 [Request/Response detail][show-links-pact]

-Retrieves the link set for the given `content_id`.
+Retrieves only the [link set links][link-set-links] for the given `content_id`.
 Returns arrays of `content_id`s representing documents.
 These are grouped by `link_type`.
 The ordering of the returned links matches the ordering when they were created.

 ### Path parameters